Address: 323 HHP Building

 Special Application Procedures

-An entry audition is required to major in dance at UNCG.
+An in-person entry audition is required to major in dance at UNCG.
 Auditions are held twice a year (once in fall and one in spring) in the Health & Human Performance Building (HHP) on campus for new and transfer students interested in majoring in dance.
 The department coordinates the bi-annual auditions well in advance of other deadlines for the university.
-To register for an audition, please visit http://performingarts.uncg.edu/forms/undergrad-dance-audition-request.
+To register for an audition, please visit performingarts.uncg.edu/prospective/apply.

 What's unique about Dance at UNCG?

 - The UNCG dance curriculum is designed to combine knowledge with practice through strong technical training in multiple techniques and a liberal arts learning foundation.